Indiekit.addPreset

 }

-The Micropub API lets you publish a variety of post types.
-A publication preset defines the default values for these post types, which users can override in their configuration.
+A publication preset defines default store and URL path values for a publication’s post types.
+Users can override these in their own configuration.

 get postTypes() {